Bastian Foundation Diversity Lectures

 2017–18 School Year

-Dr. Yaba Blay is the Dan Blue Endowed Chair in political science at North Carolina Central University.
-A professor and ethnographer, her scholarship centers on Black racial identity, Black aesthetic practices, and Black beauty, with particular attention given to hair and skin color politics.
+Yaba Blay, PhD, is the Dan Blue Endowed Chair in political science at North Carolina Central University.
+A professor and ethnographer, Dr. Blay scholarship centers on Black racial identity, Black aesthetic practices, and Black beauty, with particular attention given to hair and skin color politics.

-Dr. E. Patrick Johnson is the chair of African American Studies and Carlos Montezuma Professor of Performance Studies and African American Studies at Northwestern University.
-A scholar/artist, Johnson performs nationally and internationally and has published widely in the areas of race, gender, sexuality, and performance.
+E. Patrick Johnson, PhD, is the chair of African American Studies and Carlos Montezuma Professor of Performance Studies and African American Studies at Northwestern University.
+A scholar/artist, Dr. Johnson performs nationally and internationally and has published widely in the areas of race, gender, sexuality, and performance.

-Dr. Kevin Kumashiro is an internationally recognized expert on educational policy, school reform, teacher preparation, and educational equity and social justice, with a wide-ranging list of accomplishments and awards as a scholar, educator, leader, and advocate.
+Kevin Kumashiro, PhD, is an internationally recognized expert on educational policy, school reform, teacher preparation, and educational equity and social justice, with a wide-ranging list of accomplishments and awards as a scholar, educator, leader, and advocate.

 2016–17 School Year